Mureulos/Mureulos/README.md

 ## A little bit about me:

+- 👨🏾‍💻 Graduating in systems analysis and development at Fatec SP

-- 🙇🏾‍♂️ Systems development technician graduated from Etec de Itaquera I
+- 👨🏾‍🎓 Systems development technician graduated from Etec de Itaquera I

 - 🔭 Currently working in a technology company as a young apprentice